European Parliament: Proceedings

 These "relocation boxes" of the European Parliament, called "cantines", are ready to be transported between Strasbourg and Brussels.
 The EP moves back and forth to meet the EU treaty obligation to hold plenary sessions in Strasbourg.

 Formally, the European Parliament has an annual "session", divided into monthly "part-sessions" and daily "sittings".
 In practice, this entails a monthly cycle with two committee weeks where matters are discussed in committees, political group weeks for members to discuss work within their political groups, and session weeks where members spend 3 1/2 days in Strasbourg for part-sessions.
 In addition six 2-day part sessions are organised in Brussels throughout the year.
 Four weeks a year are allocated as constituency week to allow members to do exclusively constituency work, which they otherwise have to do at weekends.
 Finally there are no meetings planned during the summer weeks.

 The Parliament has the power to meet without being convened by another authority.
-Its meetings are partly set out by the treaties but are otherwise up to Parliament according to its own "Rules of Procedure" (the regulations governing the parliament).
+Its meetings are partly set out by the treaties but are otherwise up to Parliament according to its own Rules of Procedure of the European Parliament.

 During sittings, members may speak after being called on by the President.
 Members of the Council or Commission may also attend and speak in debates.
 Partly due to the need for interpretation, and the politics of consensus in the chamber, debates tend to be calmer and more polite than, say, the Westminster system.
 Voting is conducted primarily by a show of hands, that may be checked on request by electronic voting.
 Votes of MEPs are not recorded in either case, however; that only occurs when there is a roll-call ballot.
 This is required for the final votes on legislation and also whenever a political group or 30 MEPs request it.
 The number of roll-call votes has increased with time.
 Votes can also be a completely secret ballot (for example, when the president is elected).
 All recorded votes, along with minutes and legislation, are recorded in the Official Journal of the European Union and can be accessed online.
 Votes usually do not follow a debate, but rather they are grouped with other due votes on specific occasions, usually at noon on Tuesdays, Wednesdays or Thursdays.
 This is because the length of the vote is unpredictable and if it continues for longer than allocated it can disrupt other debates and meetings later in the day.